craftedatscale/s25new2/content/2025/Sponsors/index.md

 ## Since its inception, _Saadhana_ has been blessed with  encouragement and support from sponsors, patrons and the dance community.

+Corporations and institutions
-In 2025, **Shreyasi Gopinath Dance Academy** was delighted and grateful for support for _Saadhana_ from numerous esteemed sponsors:
+In 2025, **Shreyasi Gopinath Dance Academy** was delighted and grateful for support for _Saadhana_ from numerous esteemed sponsors, like IndianOil Corporation, National Thermal Power Corporation, Accessorize with Ruhnaal and the Kunwar Viyogi Memmorial Trust.

 {{< carousel images="carousel-02sponsors-2025/*" aspectRatio="21-9" interval="1500" >}}
 <br />